fdietz/vue_components_book_manuscript/8-mixins-extend-hocs.md

 All options of the base component are reused in our new component, except the template where we decided to use our own.

-To be honest with you, I had quite a hard time to come up with a sensible example for the `Vue.extend` feature.
+D> To be honest with you, I had quite a hard time to come up with a sensible example for the `Vue.extend` D> feature.
 In almost all cases I come up with I personally prefer using mixins instead.

 ## High Order Components

-HOCs are components which return another component but extend the behaviour in a useable way.
+HOCs are components which return another component but extend the behaviour in a reuseable way.
 Our data loading component is again a good example to get our feet wet with High Order components.
 So, we want to extend the card component from the previous example with a HOC which fetches data and passes this data along to the component via props.

-In order to use these we again need to use the `vue-cli` to generate a project using SFC.
+In our next example we need to use the `vue-cli` to generate a project using SFC.

 The usage of a HOC looks like this: